Last One Standing (Girl Thing song)

-"Last One Standing" is the debut single of British girl group Girl Thing.
-It was released on 19 June 2000 as the lead single from their self-titled debut studio album.
+"Last One Standing" is a song by British girl group Girl Thing.
+It was released on 19 June 2000 as the lead single from their self-titled debut studio album and as their debut single.
 The track was written by Girl Thing, George Merrill, Eliot Kennedy, Mike Percy and Tim Lever, and produced by Kennedy, Percy and Lever.
 "Last One Standing" was Girl Thing's only UK top-10 hit, peaking at number eight on the UK Singles Chart.
 The track was a greater success in Australia, spending 14 weeks in the top 100 and earning a gold certification.

 Chart performance

 "Last One Standing" received major promotion and media attention and was expected to top the UK Singles Chart with ease.
 Record company executives funneled huge amounts of money into the promotional campaign, including an appearance at the top of the Eiffel Tower.
 Girl Thing even pre-recorded their congratulatory interview with BBC Radio 1; however, the song ended up charting at only number eight.
 In Australia, the song peaked at number 17, spent 23 weeks in the top 100, and was certified gold.